sal55/langs/Compilers/MCompiler.md

 PROJ          A summary of modules and subprograms used by the project

+#### Other Outputs
+(OBJ          No longer an option within MM.
+OBJ format can still be generated via any of ASM formats, then assembling.)

+(PCL          A dump of the IL as textual source code.
+This is a debug option only and is only used during development.)

+(C            Low-level linear C source code generated from PCL IL.
+This is only available from v7, and only from the specially
+              configured MC7.EXE version.)

 ````

 #### Compiler Size and Presentation

-The compiler is a single 300KB to 400KB EXE file depending on configuration.
+The compiler is a single 250KB to 350KB EXE file depending on configuration.
 It is self-contained, and contains the sources for the language's standard library.
-So the whole installation is a single file, `mm.exe`, or `bb.exe`.
+So the whole installation is a single file, `mm.exe`.

 It translates M source code to binary at speeds of at least 500K lines per seconds, generating code at up to 5MB per second.

- simpler (and I believe portable) versions of DLL and EXE files.